jonlpersson/ed-latimore/site/_drafts/miyamoto-musashis-dokkodo-21-stoic-rules-for-life.md

 If you live a life that meets the conditions of the precept—one that preserves your honor—you’ll never have to worry making the world worse or darkness you did while living coming to light after you pass.

-21\.
-Never stray from the way.
+## 21\.
+Never stray from the way

 Musashi often speaks of “the way” in The Book of Five Rings.
-While he was specifically to the way that he lived and the ideals that he follow, it’s easy to adapt this to a modern society.
+While he was specifically to the way he lived and the ideals that he followed, it’s easy to adapt this to a modern society.

 Whatever way you follow, you must live true to it.
 There must be a set of values and ideals that you must vow to live your life by.
 There are certain lines that should never be crossed or things that you won’t do, otherwise you may find yourself giving into temptation and indulging in character-breaking weakness.